shawnsong/kubernetes-handbook/examples/pod-presets/pod-presets.md

       - name: SECRET_USERNAME
         valueFrom:
           secretKeyRef:
-            name: mysecret
+            name: activemq-secret
-            key: rabbit-username
+            key: username
       - name: SECRET_PASSWORD
         valueFrom:
           secretKeyRef:
-            name: mysecret
+            name: activemq-secret
-            key: rabbit-password
+            key: password
   restartPolicy: Never
 ```
-This needs to be done in every microservice.
+Notice that the `env` section needs to be done in every microservice that is using ActiveMQ.
+If there are 10 microservices in the system that are using ActiveMQ (which is not uncommon at all), that section needs to be repeated 10 times.

 #### 2.2 Using Pod Preset
-a] Create a Pod Preset yaml : Following example creates Pod Preset for RabbitMQ secret.
+- Create a Pod Preset yaml : Following example creates Pod Preset for RabbitMQ secret.
 Label selector will make sure that this Preset is applied to pods with label role = worker

 apiVersion: settings.k8s.io/v1alpha1
 kind: PodPreset